NIFTy-PPL/NIFTy/docs/source/code.rst

 be extracted first, then changed, and a new field has to be created from the result.

-Fields living on a MultiDomain
+Fields defined on a MultiDomain
 ------------------------------

-The :class:`MultiField` class can be seen as a dictionary of individual :class:`Field` s, each identified by a name, which lives on an associated :class:`MultiDomain`.
+The :class:`MultiField` class can be seen as a dictionary of individual :class:`Field` s, each identified by a name, which is defined on a :class:`MultiDomain`.